 In March 2022, the Company exercised the option under the UCSF Agreements and entered into a non-exclusive commercial license agreement to make and use licensed products derived from the phage display llama VHH single domain antibody library.
-Under the commercial license agreement, the Company paid UCSF a nominal license issue fee and agreed to pay a nominal annual license maintenance fee, five- to six-digit payments per licensed product upon achievement of a regulatory milestone, nominal minimum annual royalties, and earned royalties equal to a sub-single digit percentage of the Company's sublicensees' net sales of licensed products.
+Under the commercial license agreement, the Company paid UCSF a nominal license issue fee and agreed to pay a nominal annual license maintenance fee, five- to six-digit payments per licensed product upon achievement of a regulatory milestone, nominal minimum annual royalties, and earned royalties equal to a sub-single digit percentage of the Company's and the Company's sublicensees' net sales of licensed products.

-For the three and six months ended June 30, 2023 and 2022, the Company incurred de minimis research and development expenses under the UCSF Agreements and the commercial license agreement.
-No milestones have been achieved as of June 30, 2023.
+For the three and nine months ended September 30, 2023, the Company incurred de minimis research and development expenses under the UCSF Agreements and the commercial license agreement.
+For the three and nine months ended September 30, 2022, the Company incurred de minimis, \$0.1 million, de minimis and \$0.1 million research and development expenses, respectively.
+No milestones have been achieved as of September 30, 2023.